Murchison, New Zealand

 Murchison is a town in the Tasman Region of the South Island of New Zealand.
-It is near the western end of the "Four Rivers Plain", at the confluence of the Buller River and the Matakitaki River.
+It is near the western end of the "Four Rivers Plain", at the confluence of the Buller River and the Mātakitaki River.
 The other two rivers are the Mangles River, and the Matiri River.

 It is a rural service town for the surrounding mixed farming district, approximately halfway between Westport and Nelson.
 Murchison was named after the Scottish geologist Roderick Murchison, one of the founders of the Royal Geographical Society.

 History

 During the period 1853 to 1876, the area that became Murchison was administered as part of Nelson Province.
 The future settlement of Murchison did not come into being until gold was discovered in the area, and the town was surveyed in 1865, under the name Hampden.

 With the Abolition of Provinces Act 1876, the new Murchison County was created, taking over administration of its area in January 1877, with Hampden as the county's headquarters.
 The town changed its name to Murchison in 1882, taking its name from the county, to avoid confusion with another South Island town with the same name.